brikis98/lilac/README.md

       lilac.render(req, res, collection, 'index');
     });

 The first step is to create a number of [backbone](http://documentcloud.github.com/backbone/) models and put them into a backbone collection.
 Each model represents some sort of data we need to render the page, typically retrieved from an external endpoint (database, cache, web service).
-For this demo app, remote calls that take time are replaced with a simple `setTimeout` call using the model's delay property.
+For this example app, the remote calls are demoed simply by calling `setTimeout` for the amount of time specified in the model's `delay' property.
 These models will also specify various rendering parameters, such as which template to use and where they can be rendered (server-only, client-only, both).
-Calling collection.fetch() fires off asynchronous requests to actually fetch the data for all the models (or, in our case, calls setTimeout).
+Calling collection.fetch() fires off asynchronous requests to fetch the data for all the models (or, in our case, calls setTimeout).
 However, we don't wait for any of these requests to complete: instead, we call `lilac.render` to start rendering the `index` template immediately.

+    // templates/index.jst
     <table id="collections">
       <tr>
         <th>Delay</th>